-With the exception of Jubilant Meridian Sdn Bhd and Forsayth Offshore Pte Ltd, all the subsidiaries and associated companies listed on pages 55 and 57 of this Annual Report are audited by Deloitte & Touche LLP.
-Jubilant Meridian Sdn Bhd is audited by Gomez & Co.
-Forsayth Offshore Pte Ltd was inactive and struck off during the Financial Year ended June 30, 2008.
+With the exception of MarineCo Limited, Gemini Sprint Sdn Bhd and Jubilant Meridian Sdn Bhd, all the subsidiaries and associated companies listed on pages 48 and 50 of this Annual Report are audited by Deloitte & Touche LLP.
+MarineCo Limited and Gemini Sprint Sdn Bhd were audited by Deloitte & Touche LLP for the financial year ended 31 December 2008.
+For the financial year ending 31 December 2009, MarineCo Limited and Gemini Sprint Sdn Bhd are audited by Messrs PricewaterhouseCoopers.
+Jubilant Meridian Sdn Bhd was audited by Gomez & Co. and disposed of during the year.

-The Board and the Audit Committee are satisfied that the appointment of Gomez & Co. would not compromise the standard and effectiveness of the audit of the Group.
+The Board and the Audit Committee are satisfied that the appointment of Messrs PricewaterhouseCoopers and Gomez & Co. would not compromise the standard and effectiveness of the audit of the Group.